 Exposure to VOCs can cause short and long term symptoms, from headache and dizziness, to damage to the kidneys, liver and central nervous system.
 VOCs found in mattresses include acetaldehyde, formaldehyde and benzene (among others), which have been associated with increased cancer risk.
 There are also risks from the endocrine disruptors found in conventional mattresses.

-So, now you know that you don’t want a polyurethane foam mattress, but what do you want?
+So, now you know that you don’t want a polyurethane foam mattress, but what should you choose instead?

 In addition to polyurethane foam mattresses, mattresses can use latex foam, steel coils, or a combination of both.
 Some other materials used in organic mattresses include cotton and wool.